yairm210/Unciv/Uniques.md

 "Can only be built in annexed cities"

 "Obsolete with [techName]" - Building cannot be built once the tech is researched

+"Hidden until [amount] social policy branches have been completed"

+"Hidden when religion is disabled" - Also hides the building from the tech tree.

 ## Improvement uniques